skip to main content

 Sinking of the CSS "Nashville (Rattlesnake)"

-In July 1862 the CSS 'Nashville', Capt.
-Baker, ran the Union blockade and entered Savanah via Wilmington River with a cargo of arms.
-Loaded with cotton for Europe, she attempted to escape via Ossabaw Sound. thwarted by the vigilance of the blockading squadron, she was withdrawn up Great Ogeechee River and refitted as a raider.
+In July 1862, CSS 'Nashville' Capt.
+Baker ran the Union blockade and entered Savannah via Wilmington River with a cargo of arms.
+Loaded with cotton for Europe, she attempted to escape via Ossabaw Sound.
+Thwarted by the vigilance of the blockading squadron, CSS Nashville was withdrawn up the Great Ogeechee River and refitted as a raider.
 Renamed 'Rattlesnake', her silhouette was lowered, and she received heavier guns.
 In February 1863, ready for sea, she dropped downriver to Fort McAllister to plan her escape.
-On the 27th, she was forced to retire upstream upon approach of the armored monitor 'Montauk', Comdr.
+On the 27th, she was forced to retire upstream upon the approach of the armored monitor 'Montauk', Comdr.
 J.L.
 Worden, USN, and ran aground in Seven Mile Reach a short distance above the fort.

 Loading